 - Defined it as a document not an international standard

-Defining ISO 27018 as a document not a standard is more technically accurate, because the agreed standard for information management security systems (ISMS) is ISO 27001.
+Defining ISO 27018 as a document not a standard is more technically accurate, because the agreed standard for an Information Security Management System (ISMS) is ISO 27001.

 ISO has withdrawn ISO/IEC 27018:2014.